keu/docs/software/documentation-archive.md

 Documentation sets for unmaintained versions of Astronomer Software no longer receive updates are not accessible from the Astronomer Software documentation menu.
 However, these documentation sets are still accessible from this archive.

-If you notice an error or misleading information in any part of Astronomer's documentation, [create a GitHub issue](https://github.com/astronomer/docs/issues) in this repo or [reach out to Astronomer Support](https://support.astronomer.io).
+If you notice an error or misleading information in any part of Astronomer's documentation, [create a GitHub issue](https://github.com/astronomer/docs/issues) in this repo or [reach out to Astronomer support](https://support.astronomer.io).

-## Documentation Versions
+## Documentation versions

 This section contains links to documentation sets that correspond to all previous versions of Astronomer Software.

-### Latest Version
+### Latest version

 - [v0.29](https://docs.astronomer.io/software/overview)

-### Maintained Versions
+### Maintained versions

 - [v0.28](https://docs.astronomer.io/software/0.28/overview)
 - [v0.27](https://docs.astronomer.io/software/0.27/overview)
 - [v0.26](https://docs.astronomer.io/software/0.26/overview)
 - [v0.25](https://docs.astronomer.io/software/0.25/overview)

-### Unmaintained Versions
+### Unmaintained versions

 - [v0.23](https://docs.astronomer.io/software/0.23/overview)
 - [v0.16](https://docs.astronomer.io/software/0.16/overview)